Traditional Irish Soda Bread

 The resulting bread has a crispy exterior and soft, tender interior.
 It welcomes butter and is perfect for sopping up a delicious stew.

-Flour – One of the main differences in a classic soda bread recipe and the ingredients in this one is the flour.
+- Flour – One of the main differences between a classic soda bread recipe and the ingredients in this one is the flour.
 The wheat produced in Ireland was low in protein.
 Being low in protein meant it didn’t have enough structure to work well with yeast in bread recipes.
 This being said, the flour was much softer, so it did work marvelously with baking soda!
 These days, all-purpose flour has a higher protein than the flour in the traditional bread.
 As a result, we will add some cake flour, which has a lower protein count.
 Blending cake flour with all-purpose provides the perfect protein ratio for this bread.

-Acidity – The traditional recipe relies on buttermilk reacting with baking soda to create the leavener.
+- Acidity – The traditional recipe relies on buttermilk reacting with baking soda to create the leavener.
 This recipe boosts it with the addition of cream of tartar.

-Sugar – There’s a small amount of sugar in this recipe.
+- Sugar – There’s a small amount of sugar in this recipe.
 Not much, just two tablespoons.
 This helps balance out the saltiness from both the salt and baking soda.